 MiRXES is a spin-off from the Bioprocessing Technology Institute of the Agency of Science Technology And Research (A*STAR) and is supported by Exploit Technologies and the National University of Singapore.
 MiRXES collaborates extensively with academic, clinical and industrial partners locally and globally in advancing the science and business of miRNA.
 MiRXES is a key partner to Singapore’s National Diagnostic Initiative.

 Lihan cofounded MiRXES.
-As CTO, Lihan currently oversees the company’s daily operation and product development.
+As CEO, Lihan currently oversees the company’s daily operation and product development.
 Prior to joining MiRXES, Lihan led the research team at the MicroRNA Signature Identification Center under A*STAR.
 Lihan has over six years of experience in qPCR technology development and biomarker discovery and is one of the three inventors of MiRXES’ core miRNA technology and know-hows.
 Lihan was trained as a molecular neurobiologist with a broad mastery in other biotechnology domains including gene delivery and tumor targeting nanoparticles.
 He received his Ph.D. in Biochemistry from the National University of Singapore with 16 publications and two patent applications.
 Lihan was honoured as an Innovators Under 35 (Asia) by MIT Technology Review in 2015.

 Ruiyang cofounded MiRXES.
-As CSO, Ruiyang is primarily responsible for MiRXES’ technology and diagnostic test development.
+As CTO, Ruiyang is primarily responsible for MiRXES’ technology and diagnostic test development.
 Ruiyang also oversees MiRXES’ China operation.
 Prior to joining MiRXES, Ruiyang was the head of bioinformatics the MicroRNA Signature Identification Center under A*STAR.
 He co-authored more than ten publications and has eight patents and applications.
 Ruiyang is one of the three inventors of MiRXES’ core miRNA technology and know-hows.
 Ruiyang has a double degree in science and engineering (B.S. in chemistry and B.E. in chemical engineering).
 He received his Ph.D. in Chemical and Pharmaceutical Engineering from the Singapore-MIT Alliance, National University of Singapore.
 In addition to miRNA, Ruiyang has developed multiple technologies in the field of metabolic engineering and synthetic biology.

 Tani has been working with the MiRXES team in his previous capacity as the Senior Vice President and Head of the Biomedical Sciences Division at ETPL, the strategic marketing and commercialisation arm of A*STAR since 2010.
 As CBO, Tani is responsible for business development, collaborations and intellectual property management.
 Prior to joining MiRXES, Tani had a balanced career spanning 20+ years in academia, government as well as industry.
 He held research positions at the Joslin Diabetes Center, Harvard Medical School and the Genetic Immunotherapy Laboratory at the Division of Johns Hopkins in Singapore.
 He also held product development positions at Genelabs Diagnostics and Merck (EMD).
 At ETPL, Tani led a team of 22 officers and was responsible for the commercialization of A*STAR’s Biomedical technologies.